OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 1. **The better we know you, the better we can judge you.**
-There are many ways to get yourself known by the community, you can introduce yourself through the mailing list, chat with us in the IRC channel and even contact the mentors to know more about certain project.
+There are many ways to get yourself known by the community, you can introduce yourself through the OpenAstronomy mailing list, chat with us in the IRC channel and even contact the mentors to know more about certain project.
 As well as that, when you have particular idea in mind, get in touch with that project and introduce yourself.